-In this document, you will see how to prevent malware with Falcon Host.
-Falcon Host uses multiple methods to prevent and detect malware.
-These methods include Machine Learning, exploit blocking, blacklisting and Indicators of attack.
-This unified combination of methods protects you against known malware, unknown malware and file-less malware.
+In this document, you will see how to prevent malware with CrowdStrike Falcon.
+Falcon uses multiple methods to prevent and detect malware.
+These methods include machine learning, exploit blocking, blacklisting, and Indicators of Attack (IOA).
+This unified combination of methods protects you against known malware, unknown malware and file-less attacks.
 This document and attached video will focus on exploit blocking.

 Preventing file-less malware with exploit blocking

-First navigate to the “Configuration” app, then in the “Prevention Policy”.
+First navigate to the “Configuration” app, then select “Prevention Policy”.

-Here is an example of detection in the Falcon Host User Interface as a result of enabling exploit blocking.
+Here is an example of a detection in the Falcon User Interface as a result of enabling exploit blocking.

-Falcon Host uses an array of methods to protect you against exploits, known malware, unknown malware and file-less malware.
+CrowdStrike Falcon uses an array of methods to protect you against exploits, known malware, unknown malware and file-less malware.
 Those methods include:

 - Machine Learning